Farishanif/AI/README.md

-# Trying to make some basic AI
+# Making Some Image Recognition

-- Trying to make a rice disease classification with LCNN (Light Convolutional Neural Network) and a stream on raspberry pi and accessed via android for future implementation on drone
+- Making a rice disease classification with LCNN (Light Convolutional Neural Network) and a stream on raspberry pi and accessed via android for future implementation on drone